tymyrddin/red-crypt/source/docs/ciphers/vigenere.md

 The $i$ denotes the current key with the current letter of plaintext and the current letter of ciphertext.
 Many sources use $M$ (for message) rather than $P$ (for plaintext) in this notation.

+## RootMe challenge

+[RootMe Challenge: Polyalphabetic substitution: Vigenère](https://www.root-me.org/en/Challenges/Cryptanalysis/Polyalphabetic-substitution-Vigenere): We need your expert opinion on this document.
+This is an old letter, and it appears that it is important for the pirates that we are searching for.
+Your mission is to decipher the text and give us the full name of the author (example : "John Doe").

-## Solution
+### Solution

-I used [Vigenere Hack](https://github.com/tymyrddin/scripts-cryptanalysis/blob/main/ciphers/vigenere/vigenere_hack.py) which tells me the **Key/Password** is most likely `THEMENTOR`.
+I used [Vigenere Hack](https://github.com/tymyrddin/scripts-classical-ciphers/tree/main/vigenere) which tells me the **Key/Password** is most likely `THEMENTOR`.
 Using that I got a halfway readable text.
 Obviously the latter part has another **Key/Password**.
 Not needed, I recognise the text.

 The **Conscience of a Hacker** (also known as **The Hacker Manifesto**) is a small essay written January 8, 1986, by a computer security hacker who went by the handle (or pseudonym) of **The Mentor**, who belonged to the second generation of hacker group Legion of Doom.